 Importantly, Lukautim Solwara demonstrates new ways in which contemporary arts practice, indigenous arts, history and academia can meet in the space of immersive performance art.
 Works such as these create an opportunity for engagement with the contemporary identity of First Nations peoples, by First Nations peoples, and involve us in the conversation through a felt experience of their stories.

 It is for such reasons that Lukautim Solwara is a much welcomed alternative to the offerings of Melbourne’s mainstream arts scene.
 An inquisitive and exciting work that opens up new possibilities in creative dialogue.

 4 out of 5 stars.

-Critical content supported by Next Wave Festival
+Long-form critical content supported by Next Wave.

 * Featured image: Rosanna Raymond, detail Lukautim Solwara.
 Photo: Sarah Walker.